bstmrgl/bstmrgl/README.md

 ## 👩‍💻 About Me

-- 🔍 QA Engineer with 2 years of experience in manual and API testing
+- 🔍 QA Engineer with 2 years of experience in manual, automation, database and API testing
 - 🤖 Currently focusing on **test automation with Python & Selenium**
 - 🧪 Interested in **AI testing, API testing, and UI automation**